ducksluck/SAC_NORDVPN/README.md

-# Connect to a Random NordVPN server with OpenVPN
+# SAC_NordVPN:  An OpenVPN config scraper and random connection tool
 This a python solution to help randomize VPN server users are connected to.
 Scrapes all NordVPN's OpenVPN configs and threads downloads.
 Downloading all 5000+ servers takes approximately 1.5 minutes.
 User can select a country of preferece and double-VPNs.
 Launches OpenVPN which handles login credentials.